ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-usb.md

         {% include /util/screenshot.html source="/images/brickman/networking-connections-wired-only.png" %}

-    12. Internet Connection Sharing on Windows is temperamental, so we are going to use a static IP address to make it a bit more reliable.
-Select *IPv4* on the menu.

-        {% include /util/screenshot.html source="/images/brickman/wired-status-disconnected-ipv4-selected.png" %}

-    13. Select *Change...*.

-        {% include /util/screenshot.html source="/images/brickman/wired-status-disconnected-ipv4-empty.png" %}

-    14. Then choose *Load Windows Defaults*.

-        {% include /util/screenshot.html source="/images/brickman/networking-load-windows-defaults.png" %}

-    15. The settings on the *IPv4* screen will remain blank because we are not connected yet.
-Go back to the previous screen and check the box for *Connect automatically*.
+    12. Check the box for *Connect automatically*.
 This way you don't have to connect manually after you reboot.
 Then select *Connect*. *State* should change to *Online* to indicate that your EV3 is connected to the Internet.

         {% include /util/screenshot.html source="/images/brickman/wired-status-online-connect-selected.png" %}
 {: tab-list="os"}